OlypsisAli/ClawCode/README.md

 ---

-## How it works

-### The working doc (your input)
-A plain-English description of what you want built.
-The more specific you are about *what* to build, *what NOT to change*, and *edge cases*, the better the output.
-See `examples/working-doc-example.md` for format.

-There's also an optional interactive helper (`prompts/prompt0-working-doc.md`) — give it to a coding agent and it'll walk you through creating a solid working doc with codebase discovery, impact analysis, and design decisions.

-### The pipeline (what your clawbot runs)

-**Phase 1-2: Spec generation.** A coding agent reads your codebase + working doc and produces an implementation spec.
-The spec prompt structurally prevents every common LLM failure mode — drift, incompleteness, pattern invention, missing error handling.

-**Phase 3: Spec audit loop.** A *separate* coding agent session audits the spec against the working doc and actual codebase.
-Produces a structured JSON verdict: `IMPLEMENTABLE`, `NOT_IMPLEMENTABLE_YET`, or `ESCALATE`.
-If not implementable, your clawbot extracts the issue ledger, feeds it to the spec writer for targeted fixes, then re-audits.
-Up to N iterations, converging via the ledger system.

-**Phase 4-4.5: Implementation + build verification.** A coding agent implements the spec.
-Build and lint run automatically.
-If they fail, the agent gets the errors and fixes them.

-**Phase 5: Code audit loop.** Another separate session audits the actual implementation against the spec.
-Same convergence system — structured verdicts, issue ledgers, targeted fixes, re-audits.
-Catches spec deviations, bugs, missing edge cases, security issues.

-**Phase 6: Finalize.** Commit, push, generate summary report, notify you.
-You review the branch and merge.

-### The verdict system
-Audits produce machine-parseable JSON with severity tiers (`critical` / `major` / `minor` / `info`).
-Only critical and major block the pipeline.
-Each issue gets a stable ID that persists across re-audits, enabling convergence tracking.
-When max iterations are hit: `blocker_count = 0` auto-promotes, `blocker_count > 0` escalates to you.

-### Recovery
-Everything is on disk.
-If your clawbot's context resets at any point, the next session reads `state.json`, checks the `resume_hint`, and resumes from exactly where it left off.
-Wire it into your clawbot's heartbeat and recovery is automatic.

----

-## What you need
+## 🔧 What you need

-- **A clawbot** — any persistent AI agent that can run shell commands (OpenClaw, or your preferred orchestrator)
+- A **clawbot** — any persistent AI agent that can run shell commands (OpenClaw, or your preferred orchestrator)
-- **A coding agent CLI** — [Codex CLI](https://github.com/openai/codex), [Claude Code](https://github.com/anthropics/claude-code), [Aider](https://github.com/paul-gauthier/aider), or anything with autonomous mode + repo access + structured output
+- **[Codex CLI](https://github.com/openai/codex)** (recommended) — the coding agent that does the actual work.
+The pipeline is built around `codex exec`, `--output-schema`, and `exec resume`
 - **Git** + **jq** + your project's build toolchain

-Built with OpenClaw + Codex CLI, but the framework is **agent-agnostic**.
-The pipeline logic works with any orchestrator + any coding agent that supports: (1) autonomous execution, (2) read/write repo access, (3) structured JSON output, and (4) session resume.
+> The framework is agent-agnostic at the architecture level — you *can* swap Codex for [Claude Code](https://github.com/anthropics/claude-code), [Aider](https://github.com/paul-gauthier/aider), or anything with autonomous mode + structured output + session resume.
+But it works best with Codex CLI out of the box.

 ---

-## Adapt it to your stack
+## 🔀 Adapt it to your stack

 The pipeline is language-agnostic and project-agnostic.
 What you customize: